-The Contractor shall submit to the Engineer two copies of current manufacture's specifications, mix designs, sieve and fracture analyses and construction details for review prior to installation or fabrication.
-All submittals shall be provided a minimum of two weeks before a proposed material will be used or a structure will be constructed or installed.
+The Contractor shall submit to the Engineer 2 copies of current manufacturer's specifications, mix designs, sieve and fracture analyses and construction details for review prior to installation or fabrication.
+All submittals shall be provided a minimum of 2 weeks before a proposed material will be used or a structure will be constructed or installed.
 Each submittal shall indicate the proposed material or structure, compliance with specified standard(s), supplier and manufacturer's name, address and phone number.
-The Contractor may consider a submittal reviewed upon receiving one copy bearing the stamp of review and signature of the Engineer.
+The Contractor may consider a submittal reviewed upon receiving written approval from the Engineer.
 Any submittal rejected by the Engineer shall be resubmitted for approval prior to installation or fabrication.
 No materials subject to construction detail review shall be ordered prior to receipt of an approved submittal.
 Materials installed shall match approved submittals.
 The Owner reserves the right to randomly sample and test at any time during the project.